HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/index.md

 For an introduction and a demo on how to integrate DX with HCL Volt MX as a developer, go to [DX Integration with HCL Volt MX for Developers](https://hclsoftwareu.hcltechsw.com/component/axs/?view=sso_config&id=3&forward=https%3A%2F%2Fhclsoftwareu.hcltechsw.com%2Fcourses%2Flesson%2F%3Fid%3D1458).
 To try it out yourself, refer to [DX Integration with
 HCL Volt MX for Developers Lab](https://hclsoftwareu.hcltechsw.com/images/Lc4sMQCcN5uxXmL13gSlsxClNTU3Mjc3NTc4MTc2/DS_Academy/DX/Integration/HDX-INT-DEV_DX_Integration_with_HCL_Volt_MX_for_Developers.pdf).

+Support for this feature is not available in the HCL Support Center.
+For questions and issues, reach out either in the [DXers - The HCL DX User Group](https://ptb.discord.com/channels/787019554173485067/992504153328861184) on Discord or in the [HCL DX forum](https://support.hcltechsw.com/community?id=community_forum&sys_id=02c5dcf01b32f70cc1f9759d1e4bcb43).